A fast food-freezing temperature estimation framework using optimally located sensors: Direct problem

+In Fig. \ref{fig:discretization_study}(b), we compare the dimensionless vertical profiles of velocity and temperature at the freezer cabinet mid-plane at $t=5$ h (hours), using $U_{ref}=0.5$ ms$^{-1}$.
+When comparing the root mean square error (RMS) at fixed points between each successive mesh size and time step, we found that the results changed on average by 2.1\% from $M1$ to $M2$, and by 1.3\% from $M2$ to $M3$.
+Regarding the time step, the results varied by 1.4\% from $\Delta t_1$ to $\Delta t_2$, and by 0.5\% from $\Delta t_2$ to $\Delta t_3$.
+Given the low variation of the results with the discretization parameters, we selected the mesh $M3$ and the time step $\Delta t_2$ to conduct the numerical test through the work.

-Figure \ref{fig:fig1direct} illustrates snapshots of the temperature, air velocity as $U=\sqrt{u_{1}^2+u_{2}^2}$, and turbulent kinetic energy fields at characteristic time instants: $t=0.001$ h (hours), $t=1.5$ h, $t=4.5$ h, and $t=8$ h.
+Fig.~\ref{fig:fig1direct} illustrates snapshots of the temperature, air velocity as $U=\sqrt{u_{1}^2+u_{2}^2}$, and turbulent kinetic energy fields at characteristic time instants: $t=0.001$ h, $t=1.5$ h, $t=4.5$ h, and $t=8$ h.
 The results indicate that the inlet airflow causes rapid cooling of the air domain within the first minute, with some high-temperature stratifying isotherms in the upper region produced by natural convection effects.
 Contrary, the food cools down slowly due to its high thermal inertial caused by the latent heat during phase change.
-Moreover, both air velocity and turbulent kinetic energy fields indicate that at the very beginning the flow is more unsteady and chaotic, evidencing that the fluctuations and gradients of air velocity are notably higher.
-However, the flow stabilizes rapidly within the first hour and reaches a semi-steady state.
+Moreover, both air velocity and turbulent kinetic energy fields indicate that at the very beginning the flow is more unsteady and chaotic, evidencing that the fluctuations and gradients are notably higher.
+However, the flow stabilizes rapidly within the first hour and reaches a state of periodic oscillations of velocity and temperature that are unnoticeable since they occur on a small time scale.